9trana/academic_site/_pages/cv.md

 **2025**
 ======
-Tran., A., Jiang, H., Lange, S.,Llamosas-Falcon, L.,Petkevičienė, J., Radišauskas, R., Štelemėkas, M., Rehm, J., (2024) How does taxation affect liver cirrhosis across age groups?
+Tran., A., Jiang, H., Lange, S.,Llamosas-Falcon, L.,Petkevičienė, J., Radišauskas, R., Štelemėkas, M., Rehm, J., (2025) How does taxation affect liver cirrhosis across age groups?
 An analysis of alcohol control policies on liver cirrhosis outcomes in Lithuania between 2001 and 2022.
 Alcohol and Alcoholism [https://doi.org/10.1186/s13104-024-06882-w](https://doi.org/10.1093/alcalc/agaf034)

-Tran, A., Jiang, H., Lange, S., Štelemėkas, M., Stumbrys, D., Tamutienė, I., & Rehm, J. (accepted).
+Tran, A., Jiang, H., Lange, S., Štelemėkas, M., Stumbrys, D., Tamutienė, I., & Rehm, J. (2025).
 Changes in self-reported alcohol consumption at high and low consumption in the wake of the COVID-19 pandemic: A test of the polarization hypothesis.
 Frontiers in Psychiatry.

 **2024**